OeysteinV/hello-world/README.md

 * Steak
 * Jelly beans

 Recipe: Boil milk.
 Add steak.
 Boil for 10 minutes.
-Serve the milksteak with a side of raw jellybeans.
+Serve the milksteak with a side of raw jelly beans.
 Enjoy!